Apollo Tyres Ltd

 AI Analysis — Bull vs Bear

-- Strong compounded profit growth of 27% CAGR over 3 years demonstrates improving operational efficiency and margin expansion
+- Strong profit growth with 73% TTM compounded profit growth and 26% CAGR over 3 years, indicating significant margin expansion

-- Healthy dividend payout ratio of 26.1% provides income support with a current yield of 0.82%
+- Consistent dividend payout of 26.1% with a current yield of 1.35%, providing income visibility to shareholders

-- 10-year compounded profit growth of only 7% reveals that recent profit surge may not be structurally sustainable
+- 10-year compounded profit CAGR of only 7% reveals the recent profit surge is not representative of long-term earning power

 This is AI-generated analysis, not financial advice.
 Do your own due diligence.